Home » The Portugal D7 Visa

 Of course, it’s always better to far exceed the minimum.
 Though if you have a significantly higher amount of wealth, it’s worth checking out the Golden Visa program, which is a lot easier to navigate.

-Beyond income, proving you have additional savings in the bank helps—typically enough for at least one year’s expenses (just in case things go south with your income stream).
+Beyond income, proving you have additional savings in the bank helps—typically enough for at least one year’s expenses.
 For example, having around €10,000 in savings will give Portuguese authorities extra confidence in your financial stability.

 Two Steps to Get Your Portugal D7 Visa